klaus31/java-formatter/README.md

 ## Yet another code formatter!

-Needs:
+Whys:
-* Code formatting independent from IDE, Editors etc.
+* Code formatting independent from IDE, editors or whatever
-* Not configurable but implementable to whatever needs you have
+* Not configurable but (with Java knowledge easy) implementable to whatever needs you have
-* Not only formatting but code changing (if you want to)<br>
+* Code changing action (if you want to).<br>
-  E.g. kill all inline documentation or @author or @Override
+  For example if you want to kill all inline documentation or just the `@author` or `@Override` annotations
-* Priceless
+* automatable and priceless

 ## How to implement a formatter

+1. Check out this project
-Check out project, let CodeActionDeciderSimpleFactory return your own implementation and compile
+2. let CodeActionDeciderSimpleFactory return your own implementation of CodeActionDecider
+3. compile and run

 ## What it is not (yet)

 * Ready to use!
-* A Tool formatting you good looking code from Character Chaos.
+* Able to produce good looking code from Chaos.<br>
   (However, it is up to you writing a good pre-processing method).
+* Only debugging output to sysout yet